- Admissions & Aid

 The center aims to illuminate the vital role that the nonprofit sector and nongovernmental organizations play in aiding societies to discover and accomplish important public purposes.

 The ILSP is a research program that seeks to advance knowledge and understanding of Islamic law through objective and comparative methods.
-It fosters an atmosphere of open inquiry that embraces many perspectives, both Muslim and non-Muslim, scholar and practitioner, contemporary and classical, Sunni and Shi'i, law and religion.
+It aims to foster an atmosphere of open inquiry that embraces many perspectives: Muslim and non-Muslim, scholar and practitioner, contemporary and classical, Sunni and Shi'i, law and religion.
 It seeks to promote appreciation of Islamic law as one of the world's major legal systems.

 The foundation was established in 1937 to "promote and elevate the standards of journalism in the United States and educate persons deemed especially qualified for journalism."
 Fellows from all over the world are selected each year to study at Harvard and share their experiences.